4900 California Ave 2nd floor, Bakersfield, CA 93309

 Bakersfield Reverse Eggshell Audits

 Reverse eggshell audits are usually the most dangerous types of IRS audits.
 In this instance, the IRS auditor knows or has reason to believe information that could indicate criminal liability, but the taxpayer is not aware that this information is known.
-This situation leads to a civil audit that contains covert criminal suspicions.
+This situation leads to a civil tax audit that contains covert criminal suspicions.
 The audits are extremely dangerous as taxpayers are ordinarily unaware that they are under a criminal tax investigation disguised as a civil tax audit.
 Unfortunately, that does not mean these audits are rare.
 It can be very hard to prove that a civil audit has criminal tax undertones, so a criminal tax defense attorney is absolutely critical to carefully navigate these circumstances.

-Intentional misrepresentations or omissions can be the kiss of death in a reverse eggshell audit.
+Intentional misrepresentations or omissions can be the kiss of death in a high-risk reverse eggshell audit.
 Auditors will ask direct questions to which they already know the answer.
 The auditor will infer intentional deception if a taxpayer explicitly lies or does not disclose an important fact.

 Using a lawyer to respond to the IRS can help ensure adequate responses are given.
 In this case, predicting what information the auditor knows is beneficial.
 Foreign accounts or assets may not be explicitly asked about, but if the auditor knows about these accounts or assets, failing to disclose them could cause problems.
 An attorney can inform the taxpayer of any international agreements that allow foreign governments to report such information to the U.S. or other sources of information that imply these foreign accounts or assets.
 Understanding what the auditor knows can help taxpayers respond to inquiries truthfully and fully.
+Click here to learn more about reverse eggshell audits in detail.

-Defending Against High-Risk Audits
+Defending Against High-Risk Tax Audits

 A key strategy to address eggshell and reverse eggshell audits is to carefully and precisely respond to requests from the IRS.
-There is no criminal investigation at the audit stage yet, but one could be likely.
+There is no criminal tax investigation at the audit stage yet, but one could be likely.
 This means that responses to the audit must adequately answer the question while not incriminating the taxpayer.
 Taxpayers should strike a balance between being truthful and providing too much information.

 For example, an auditor could ask, “What internal accounting controls does the company have in place?”
 An adequate response could be, “We have an internal auditing department that adheres to federal and state auditing requirements.”
 An excessive response would be to go on describing the particulars of the internal auditing process.
 If an IRS representative has additional questions, they will ask them.
 Developing responsive responses to responsive questions while not providing excess information is a skill that our dual-licensed Tax Attorneys & CPAs can assist with developing.

-A reverse eggshell audit, which is also a field audit, is a huge challenge to defend.
+A high-risk reverse eggshell audit, which is also a field audit, is a huge challenge to defend.
 Business field audits often involve interviews with employees covering a myriad of topics.
 Preparing these employees to respond appropriately to IRS questions is crucial to avoid excessive disclosure, and an attorney can assist with this process.

-It rarely is the case that a taxpayer both agrees with a Federal or California auditor’s conclusions and voluntarily consents to paying the resulting additional tax, penalties and interest.
+It rarely is the case that a taxpayer both agrees with a Federal or California state auditor’s conclusions and voluntarily consents to paying the resulting additional tax, penalties and interest.
 Taxpayers often disagree with an auditor’s findings, and can often find themselves financially unable to pay the additional tax, penalties and interest or other fines that have been assessed or proposed.
 Taxpayers that outright disagree with an auditor’s findings and wish to challenge or protest the outcome of the audit need experienced and practical representation to obtain optimal results.

-The Federal and California audit appeals process is complicated, and rarely successful for the unrepresented taxpayer.
+The Federal and California state audit appeals process is complicated, and rarely successful for the unrepresented taxpayer.
 It is also governed by unforgiving deadlines and procedural requirements.
 A tax audit attorney can help you avoid these pitfalls while giving you a better chance of successfully protesting the audit’s outcome, especially where the law and fact are squarely on your side.
 A Bakersfield tax lawyer can provide FTB, CDTFA (BOE), EDD or IRS appeals representation to dispute the auditor’s findings – potentially resulting in a significantly lower tax bill.
-An appeals attorney may be able to help the taxpayer avoid the early impositions of a State or Federal levy, tax lien, or tax garnishment where an audit goes uncontested until the end of the appeals or litigation process or by negotiating an installment agreement or offer in compromise (OIC) at the conclusion of the appeals / litigation process.
+An appeals attorney may be able to help the taxpayer avoid the early impositions of California State or Federal levy, tax lien, or tax garnishment where an audit goes uncontested until the end of the appeals or litigation process or by negotiating an installment agreement or offer in compromise (OIC) at the conclusion of the appeals / litigation process.

 California Franchise Tax Board (FTB) Audit Representation